Development of an efficient impurity solver in dynamical mean field theory for multi-band systems: The iterative perturbation theory combined with the parquet equations: Discussion

 Finally, we discuss the orbital non-degenerate systems which correspond to the two-orbital square lattice model in Sec.~\ref{sec:2020-12-20-13-04} \footnote{ Dasari \textit{et al.} also studied an orbital non-degenerate system in Ref.~\cite{Dasari2016}, where MO-IPT shows good agreement with CT-QMC for cases away from half-filling. } .
 As mentioned in Sec.~\ref{sec:2020-12-20-13-04}, a remarkable feature in this situation is that the deviations of MO-IPT from CT-QMC are largely different between the two orbitals.
 Namely, MO-IPT fails to appropriately describe the correlation effects near half-filling that can depend on the orbitals when the orbitals are non-equivalent.
-This can be understood from the viewpoint of the frequency dependence of the full vertex introduced in this study.
-As explained in Sec.~\ref{sec:2020-07-02-16-41}, $n_{0\alpha}=n_{\alpha}$ needs to be satisfied to estimate the correlation effects appropriately in each orbital.
+This can be understood from the new interpretation introduced in Sec.~\ref{sec:2020-12-25-04-04}.
+As explained in Sec.~\ref{sec:2021-06-24-14-06}, $n_{0\alpha}=n_{\alpha}$ needs to be satisfied to estimate the correlation effects appropriately in each orbital.
 However, in MO-IPT, $n_{0\alpha}$ and $n_{\alpha}$ do not satisfy this condition.
 We overcome this difficulty by adding a degree of freedom to the pseudo chemical potential $\mu_{0}$ in IPT+parquet.
 As a result, the IPT+parquet agrees well with CT-QMC also in non-degenerate systems.